smolt/ldc-iphone-dev/README.md

 # ldc-iphone-dev
-An LDC (LLVM-base D Compiler) development sandbox for iPhone iOS.
+An LDC (LLVM-base D Compiler) development sandbox for targetting iOS.

-This [repo](https://github.com/smolt/ldc-iphone-dev) glues together various pieces needed to build an LDC cross compiler targeting iPhoneOS.
+This [repo](https://github.com/smolt/ldc-iphone-dev) glues together various pieces needed to build an LDC cross compiler targeting Apple's iPhoneOS == iOS.
 It also includes a few samples to show how to get started.
-The compiler and libraries are in good enough shape to pass the druntime/phobos unittests with a few minor test failures (see [Unittest Status](#unittest-status) below).
+The compiler and libraries are in good enough shape to pass the druntime/phobos unittests with a few minor math failures (see [Unittest Status](#unittest-status) below).
 This means someone could, if so inclined, build their D library and use it in an iOS App.
 In theory.

 Versions derived from: LDC 0.15.2 (DMD v2.066.1) and LLVM 3.6.1.

 There is still stuff to [work on](#what-is-missing), but overall the core D language is ready to try on iOS.
-In particular, arm64 support is a new addition.

 ## License
 Please read the [APPLE_LICENSE](https://github.com/smolt/iphoneos-apple-support/blob/master/APPLE_LICENSE) in directory iphoneos-apple-support before using.
 This subdirectory has some modified source code derived from http://www.opensource.apple.com that makes TLS work on iOS.
 As I understand it, if you publish an app or source that uses that code, you need to follow the provisions of the license.